DotBots/DotBot-hardware/PREPARING.md

 Make sure you have all required [components](./COMPONENTS.md).

-You will all need access to a soldering station and to an Allen screw driver (1.5mm).
+You will all need access to a soldering station and to an Allen screwdriver (1.5mm).
 A pair of precision pliers are also useful to insert the threaded insert in the 3D printed parts, see below.

 ## Prepare the PCBs